michael3dwards/cybertaipan/README.md

 In the "Installed" section, browse the list for suspicious software/games/hackingtools.
 Then click each one to remove and click remove.

+Alternatively you can remove from the terminal (as root) by typing:

+`apt remove -y <program>`

+Replacing `<program>` with what you want to remove. ie to remove Inkscape use this: `apt remove -y inkscape`

 ## Secure the network

 ### Activate firewall